swallowcamel/nancywiki/Testing-your-application.md

 This particular sample shows a very simple selector, but you can use the full power of CSS3 selectors ([http://www.w3.org/TR/css3-selectors/](http://www.w3.org/TR/css3-selectors/)) to grab elements from the HTML and run asserts against them.

-## Getting more out of your result
+## Digging deeper with test extensions

 There's a number of extension methods that can prove very handy for the aspiring test-driven-developer.
 For example, the `BrowserResult` object mentioned above is awesome, because it shows everything that is rendered on the browsers.
 But it doesn't show what created the `BrowserResult`.
 Luckily the `GetModel<T>()` extension is there to help you.